naadiya-a/loom-and-stitch/README.md

 This is an ongoing personal project.
 The goal of this project is to learn React and gain experience building a full-stack web application.

 The project was inspired by my own need for an app to easily track my crochet projects.
-For each yarn project, users will be able to store images, notes, and stitch counts.
+For each yarn project, users will be able to store important details such as stitch counts and the type of yarn used.

+These features will help crafters to keep track of their projects in progress and later refer back to this information to re-create old projects.
+It will also be useful for designers who wish to track their steps for the purpose of pattern writing or ensuring that they have consistent sizing.